Coat of arms of Kenya

 On the shield is a rooster holding an axe while moving forward, portraying authority, the will to work, success, and the break of a new dawn.
 It is also the symbol of Kenya African National Union (KANU) party that led the country to independence.

 The shield and lions stand on a silhouette of Mount Kenya containing in the foreground examples of Kenya agricultural produce - coffee, pyrethrum, sisal, tea, maize and pineapples.

 The coat of arms is supported by a scroll upon which is written the word 'Harambee'.
 In Swahili, Harambee means "pulling together" or "all for one".

 Description

 Kenya national law lays forth a heraldic blazon, or official description of the coat of arms:

 Arms.— Per fess sable and vert, on a fess gules fimbriated argent a cock grasping in the dexter claw an axe also argent.

 Supporters.— On either side a lion or, grasping in the interior forepaw a spear of estate, the hafts of the spears crossed in saltire behind the shield.
-They are meant to protect the chicken.

 The whole upon a compartment representing Mount Kenya proper.